Jaclyn Conner celebrates Thanksgiving at a large and joyous family gathering.

 The best Thanksgiving pie is a slice of chocolate pecan paired with a slice of cherry.
 The tartness of the cherry cuts through the intensity of the chocolate, and it gives you both the rich chocolate and fruity flavors together.
 My family takes pies very seriously at the third Thanksgiving (with all of the dietary restrictions).
 My cousin makes about 6-8 different pies each year, and every year we try them all to determine the best one, but I’m such a loyalist, and the chocolate and cherry combo will win me over every time.

-Cattani Allen: Human Resources Specialist
+Cattani Allen: Human Resources Associate

 Do you have any unique Thanksgiving traditions?